QUALITY ASSURANCE / QUALITY CONTROL PROCEDURES FOR HEI STUDIES

 The mission of the Health Effects Institute (HEI) is to provide high-quality, impartial, relevant scientific information on the health effects of pollutants from motor vehicles and other sources in the environment.
 All HEI studies are expected to have adequate Quality Assurance/Quality Control (QA/QC) procedures in place.
-Adequate QA/QC procedures ensure that the data are collected under defined conditions as specified in relevant Standard Operating Procedures (SOPs) and data protocols, are reliable and traceable, and the analyses appropriate and reproducible.
+Adequate QA/QC procedures ensure that the data are collected under defined conditions as specified in relevant Standard Operating Procedures (SOPs) and data protocols, that the data are reliable and traceable, and that the analyses are appropriate and reproducible.
 The QA/QC procedures provided apply to all HEI studies (described in Part 1).
-For studies that involve human subjects and some other studies with a high potential for use in regulatory decisions, HEI has additional requirements (described in Part 2).
-This includes an external audit by an HEI selected audit team.
+For studies that involve human subjects and some other studies that have a high potential for use in regulatory decisions, HEI has additional requirements (described in Part 2).

 The HEI QA/QC procedures listed here are provided to all funded investigators.
-In addition, HEI’s QA/QC procedures are included in all RFAs published by HEI.
-More detailed guidance can be found at EPA’s website, for example www.epa.gov/quality.
-In particular, we refer to EPA’s Guidance for Quality Assurance Project Plans (pdf), EPA QA/G-5.
-Even though that document is designed for environmental data collection, the sections are broadly applicable to all types of data.
+In addition, HEI’s QA/QC procedures are referenced in all Requests for Applications (RFAs) published by HEI and are attached to the form that is provided to investigators to create their QA/QC plan.
+More detailed guidance can be found at EPA’s website (www.epa.gov/quality). and related guidance, for example, EPA’s Guidance for Quality Assurance Project Plans (pdf), EPA QA/G-5 and QA/G-5M.
+Although this guidance is designed for environmental data collection and modeling, the sections are broadly applicable to other types of research.
 For epidemiological data and analyses, investigators are also encouraged to review the guidelines on good epidemiological practice published by the German Society for Epidemiology.
-Policies regarding data are evolving rapidly and more details will be added to this QA policy as the EPA requirements or community practices change; in the meanwhile, please refer to the HEI policy on data access.
+Policies regarding public accessibility of data are evolving rapidly and more details will be added to this QA/QC policy as EPA requirements and community practices change; in the meanwhile, please refer to the refer to the HEI policy on data access.

 1.2.
 QUALITY ASSURANCE / QUALITY CONTROL COMPONENTS